wahyudiindra/resume.md/resume.md

 - [LinkedIn](https://www.linkedin.com/in/wahyudi-indra-prakoso)
 - [Github](https://github.com/wahyudiindra79)

-I am a Backend Engineer with more than 2 years of professional experience in designing and implement backend business applications such as ERP, E-Commerce, and information system in general.
-I also have some knowledge in Frontend Engineering
+I am a Backend Engineer with more than 2 years of professional experience in design system and implement backend business applications such as ERP, E-Commerce, and information system in general.
+I also have interested in Frontend development process.

 ## Skills

- - Languages: JavaScript/TypeScript, PHP, SQL, C++, Java
+ - Languages: JavaScript, TypeScript, PHP, SQL, C++, Java
- - Technologies: NestJS, GraphQL, Laravel, ReactJS, NextJS, ChakraUI, VueJS, InertiaJS
+ - Technologies: NestJS, RESTful API, GraphQL, Laravel, ReactJS, NextJS, ChakraUI, VueJS, InertiaJS
  - Others: PrismaJS, Vercel, Git, Firebase

 ## Education